AbhinashYadav005/Numercal-Methods/README.md

 # Numercal-Methods
-It consists of the lab - report of Numerical Methods using python
+It consists of the lab - report of Numerical Methods using python language